 The 1934 waterfront strike inspired a wave of organizing and strikes: among Teamsters, who turned a union that had been strong in Seattle into a union that represented truckers from Mexico to the Canadian border; among loggers and sawmill workers; among sailors, stewards, pilots, tugboatmen, and other maritime workers; among Filipino cannery workers; and many, many others.

-The Guild Striker was the official paper of the 1936 Newspaper Guild strike against the Seattle P-I. For more information on this paper, click the title above.
+The Guild Striker was the official paper of the 1936 Newspaper Guild strike against the Seattle P-I.

 One key achievement was the Seattle newspaper strike of 1936.
 Journalists were white-collar workers, thus not usually union material.
 But the American Newspaper Guild had built a base in Seattle's newspaper rooms, including 35 members employed by the Seattle Post-Intelligencer, owned by newspaper tycoon William Randolph Hearst.
 When Hearst refused to negotiate, the writers walked out and quickly won the support of all the unions in Seattle, including the now powerful Teamsters.
 Three and a half months later Hearst settled, giving the Newspaper Guild its first victory and cementing Washington's reinvigorated reputation as a state where labor had genuine power.